Heroclixin’ Glossary

 TK — Telekinesis, a standard attack power.
 Also, the act of using this power.

-TOPPS — An acrostic for Telekinesis Outwit Perplex Probability and Support, the five “pit crew” powers used to buff and back up a core of more powerful attackers or to maximize the potential of a well-balanced team. inspired by Topps, the original owner of WizKids.
+TOPPS — An acrostic for Telekinesis, Outwit, Perplex, Probability and Support, the five “pit crew” powers used to buff and back up a core of more powerful attackers or to maximize the potential of a well-balanced team.
+Inspired by Topps, the original owner of WizKids.
 (See also STOPP)

 U — Unique, a silver-ringed figure that cannot be played in multiples on a force.
 Prior to character cards, these were equivalent to the Super Rare slots in each set.

 Unrestricted — An older official format allowing all characters and elements.
+Replaced by Golden Age.

 WC —Wild card, a type of character that can use the team abilities of friendly characters.